 In this incident, hackers gained over 20,000 DNC emails by tricking employees into clicking on malicious links.
 In addition to phishing, cybercriminals also collect political data through malware attacks.

 Malware is a type of software that is designed to damage or disrupt a computer system.
 It can delete files, modify system settings, or even steal personal data.
 Malware is spread through email attachments or by visiting infected websites.

 One example of a malware attack that targeted political data was the 2017 German parliamentary elections hack.

 Social engineering is manipulating people into actions that will benefit the attacker.
 This can be done through psychological techniques such as intimidation or flattery.
-Social engineering attacks are often used in conjunction with other methods, such as phishing or malware attacks, to increase the chances of success.
+Social engineering attacks are often used with other methods, such as phishing or malware attacks, to increase the chances of success.